The Sabyinyo Silverback Lodge is the most luxurious lodge in this area.

 Set in landscaped gardens, the lodge’s buildings are made from local stone and with terracotta roof tiles, creating a contemporary Rwandan ambience and blending in well with the local surroundings.

 The main area at Silverback Lodge offers the opportunity to relax with both the bar and the dining room affording great views from the outdoor decks.
 There is a library, a games room and a comfortable sitting room, leading out to patio areas, which also have stunning views across to the Virungas.
+A well-equipped shop is also located within the main lodge building, for any extras you may need.

 Meals can be taken in the dining room, either inside, where there are fireplaces for the colder months, or on the outside decks during warmer weather.
 Alternatively there is limited room service, so you can choose to dine on your balcony, to make the most of the views.